jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * [**REPORT**] Include in your report this graph plus and a brief paragraph indicating whether nodes 1 and 34 have visually anything special.
 * [**REPORT**] The Compound Spring Embedder is an algorithm derived from force-directed graph layout algorithms.
 Read the Wikipedia page on [force-directed graph drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) and explain in one paragraph, in your own words, how this works.

-:warning: Do not use screenshots to catch images for the report; use `File > Export as image`
+:warning: Do not use screenshots to catch images for the report; use `File > Export as image` (only the visible area of the graph is exported).

 :warning: Be brief in all your commentars.